surniaulula/wpsso/readme.txt

 = 3.39.6-1 =

 (2017/02/04) Added a "Reload Default Sizes" button on the Social and SEO Image Dimensions page.
-Added new Schema types from https://auto.schema.org/.
+Added new auto Schema types from https://auto.schema.org/.

 = 3.39.5-1 =